-Malta is reopening for tourism on July 1st, allowing visitors from 20+ nations to enter the country without an isolation period.
+Malta reopened for tourism on July 1, 2020, allowing visitors from many nations to enter the country without an isolation period or testing.

 - Czech Republic

 - Equatorial Guinea

 - United States of America